OliverSBeresford/Darwin-s-World/README.md

 This will install dependencies and create a venv for the program to run in.

 5. After doing this, you can run the program on your text editor

+# License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+Feel free to modify the instructions based on your project's specific setup and requirements.